-Shared Mailbox vs Distribtuion List
+Shared Mailbox vs Distribution List

 Body